wilsonmar/mac-setup/README.md

 1. Press <strong>shift + command + .</strong> (period key) to display <strong>hidden</strong> files and folders named with a "." character.

-   Many 3rd-party modules (such as Git) install create a hidden folder such as ".git" to store application data related to the user.
+   Many 3rd-party CLI modules (such as Git) install create a hidden folder such as ".git" to store application data related to the user.

 <a name="Dotfiles"></a>